 Sponges: Cleaning vs. Replacing

 Typically sponges last a very long time, most often years provided you are using the proper size and coarseness for your filtration needs.
 Their maintenance is very simple and there is not much that can go wrong with a sponge.
 Occasionally a sponge can tear or rip during cleaning, and after a while they will break down so badly that they need replaced but this process generally takes quite a long time.

 In the event that you do decide to replace a few sponges in your filter it is important to do it over a period of time.
 Try to replace one sponge and then wait a few days or weeks to replace the next one.
 This allows the new sponge to become saturated with beneficial bacteria.

 Allowing time for the filter to catch up with the removed bacteria is essential to help to prevent a cycle crash due to too much bacteria being removed at once.
 Just remember, a sponge doesn’t have to look good to be doing its job.

 Replacing Chemical Filtration

 Seachem Purigen is a pretty great example of chemical filtration.
-It serves to remove ammonia, nitrate and nitrites from your water.
+It serves to reduce ammonia, nitrate and nitrites from your water by absorbing organic wastes.
 This reduces the likelihood of an ammonia spike hurting or killing your fish and helps to prevent slowly inflicted issues like gill burns from nitrates and similar toxin induced conditions.

 The other most common type of chemical filtration is carbon in one form or another.
 MarineLand Activated Carbon is one of the very well known leaders in the industry.
 This is commonly used on a temporary basis to remove certain medications from the water column and render them inert.